SAP/ui5-webcomponents/docs/5-development/01-package.md

-# Creating web components library

-This tutorial explains how to:
- - Create web components library, ready to be published as NPM package
- - Make use of `@ui5/webcomponents-tools`
+---
+sidebar_label: Create Web Components Project
+---

+# Create UI5 Web Components Project (Package)

- - Make use of HBS template support, i18n, theming, test setup, etc.
+This tutorial explains how to create web components project, ready to be published as NPM package, on top of the  UI5 Web Components framework (`@ui5/webcomponents-base`) and tools (`@ui5/webcomponents-tools`) to make use of development server, theming, HBS template support, i18n, test setup, etc.

 ## Initialize New Project

 ### 1. Run the init command

-**Note:** The following command will **create a new directory** and initialize your library (NPM package) there.
+The following command will **create a new directory** and initialize your project, prepared as an NPM package.
-Make sure you haven't created a directory yourself.

  - With **npm**: